queren-somarriba/minirt/README.md

 # miniRT - @42Paris
 ### 📸 Project Overview
-miniRT is a basic Raytracer written in C. It generates 2D images from a 3D scene description by simulating the way light interacts with objects.The project is a deep dive into vector mathematics, coordinate systems, and physics-based rendering.
+miniRT is a basic Raytracer written in C. It generates 2D images from a 3D scene description by simulating the way light interacts with objects.
+The project is a deep dive into vector mathematics, coordinate systems, and physics-based rendering.
 Unlike traditional rasterization, raytracing produces highly realistic results by calculating shadows, reflections, and light refraction.

 ### 💡 Key Features
 * Shapes: Renders Spheres, Planes, and Cylinders with correct intersection math.
-* Lighting: Implementation Rof Ambient and Diffuse lighting.
+* Lighting: Implementation of Ambient and Diffuse lighting.
 * Shadows: Hard shadows calculated by tracing rays from intersection points to the light source.
 * Coordinate Transformation: Converting 3D coordinates to a 2D viewport with adjustable Camera FOV.